Surender Singh

-Chaudhary Surender Singh (15 November 1946 - 31 March 2005) was an Indian politician from the Haryana Vikas Party and twice (1996, 1998) represented Bhiwani constituency in the Lok Sabha, was a Rajya Sabha member 1986–1992, and twice represented Tosham in Haryana Vidhan Sabha.
+Surender Singh (15 November 1946 - 31 March 2005) was an Indian politician from the Haryana Vikas Party and twice (1996, 1998) represented Bhiwani constituency in the Lok Sabha, was a Rajya Sabha member 1986–1992, and twice represented Tosham in Haryana Vidhan Sabha.
 His widow won the Tosham by-poll caused by his death.

 Education

 He was educated at Panjab University, Chandigarh and completed his Master of Arts and Bachelor of Law.

 Profession

 Advocate and agriculturist, he was son of former Haryana Chief Minister Bansi Lal.